About our test

 Our genetic counsellor is ideal if you have any concerns about your DNA test results.
 They can understand and interpret all aspects of your DNA test results, helping you maximize your own wellbeing and that of your relative.
 Genetic counselling is ideal in cases where you opt for a clinical test or health test but you can also consult our counsellor for any other test including parentage testing, prenatal testing and relationship testing.
 Genetic counselling is available at an additional fee.

-|Do all blood members in a family inherit a hereditary cancer-predisposing mutation?
+Do all blood members in a family inherit a hereditary cancer-predisposing mutation?

 No, just because one or more members in a family carry gene mutations, it does not mean that all members of the family will carry that gene.

 This all depends on the type of cancer we are looking for – in cases of cancers that have a high incidence rate in children, cancer testing could be recommended.
-Most genetic councillors however, would generally advise against cancer testing in people under the age of 18.
+Most genetic counsellors, however, would generally advise against cancer testing in people under the age of 18.
 Individuals should be able to make their own choice as to whether they want to carry out such a test.
-Again, you need to speak to a genetic councillor or oncologist to determine whether you or anyone in your family should take this test.
+Again, you need to speak to a genetic counsellor or oncologist to determine whether you or anyone in your family should take this test.